corecaps/YggdrasilWM/README.md

 ### Tiling Layouts
 For the moments only one layout is implemented, the biggest space occupied is splitted along his longest side.
 The layout is splitted recursively.

-### Keybindings and Configuration
+### Keybindings
-The configuration class is yet to be implemented.
+Keybindings are yet to be implemented.

 ### Groups
 Groups are yet to be implemented.